-The computer user interface is that nebulous space where humans interact with the machine.
+The user interface is that nebulous space where humans interact with a device or machine.
 Many people find this space frustrating because it’s easy to get lost or because the system doesn’t work as expected.

-As designers and developers, we can make sure our audiences have smooth interactions with eLearning and performance support.
+As designers and developers, we can make sure our audiences have smooth interactions with eLearning, mobile learning and performance support tools.
 Friendly user interface design is an essential part of designing learning experiences.
 It can influence a user’s perception of an entire learning event.
-So here are some basic rules for user interface design from the audience’s perspective.
+So here is a look at user interface design from the audience’s perspective.

 “Users don’t care about design for its own sake; they just want to get things done and get out.
 Normal people don’t love sitting at their computers.
 They’d rather watch football, walk the dog—just about anything else.
 Using a computer probably rates above taking out the trash, though.”